Dr Michel Steuwer

 I am a lecturer (assistant professor) in the School of Computing Science at the University of Glasgow in Scotland.
-I am a member of the the GLAsgow Systems Section (GLASS), the Glasgow Parallelism Group (GPG), and a visiting member of the Compiler and Architecture Design Group (CArD) at the University of Edinburgh.
+I am a member of the the GLAsgow Systems Section (GLASS), the Glasgow Parallelism Group (GPG), an associated member of the Formal Analysis, Theory and Algorithms (FATA) section, and a visiting member of the Compiler and Architecture Design Group (CArD) at the University of Edinburgh.

 I am interested in all aspects of parallel programming.
 Particular research interests of mine include structured parallel programming, heterogeneous and GPU computing, and novel compilation techniques for high-level languages.

 Lift is a project aiming to achieve performance portability across modern parallel architectures.
 The Lift compiler transforms a program expressed in the high-level Lift programming language into optimised low-level OpenCL code.
 In this transformation optimisations are automatically explored using a set of rewrite rules.
 Lift is open source software available on GitHub.
 Lift has been described in multiple research publications.
 Lift is actively developed by a research team including currently six PhD students based in Scotland and Germany.